-(1) US\$136,000 (2018: US\$Nil) included in additions are not depreciated as these assets are not yet available for use.
+(1) At the end of the reporting period, US\$313,000 (2019: US\$136,000) included in computers and IT equipment are not depreciated as these assets are not yet available for use.

 11. Leases

 As a lessee

 The Group has lease contracts for various items of buildings and office equipment used in its operations.
 Leases of building and office equipment generally have lease terms between one month and 8 years.
 The Group's obligations under its leases are secured by the lessor's title to the leased assets.
 Generally, the Group is restricted from assigning and subleasing the leased assets.
 There are lease contracts that include extension options, which are further discussed below.